Teaching Opportunities

 CONTACT ADDRESS:

-CONTACT CELLPHONE, HOME TELEPHONE AND EMAIL:
+CONTACT CELLPHONE, SKYPE, HOME TELEPHONE AND EMAIL:

-FOR THE FOLLOWING THREE QUESTIONS PLEASE ANSWER YES OR NO, AND IF NO PLEASE GIVE DETAILS:
+KNOWLEDGE OF FOREIGN LANGUAGES (specify languages and level of proficiency):FOR THE FOLLOWING FOUR QUESTIONS PLEASE ANSWER YES OR NO, AND IF YES PLEASE GIVE DETAILS:

-Have you ever been convicted of a criminal offence?
+– Have you ever been convicted of a criminal offence?

-Are you for any reason prohibited from teaching underage students and/or children?
+– Are you for any reason prohibited from teaching underage students and/or children?

-Which of the following in house training programmes are you interested in partecipating in at our school year? (please choose one: nb–minimum 1,200 teaching hours experience are required to participate in the DELTA course) GENERAL PRE DIPLOMA TEACHER DEVELOPMENT or UCLES DELTA DIPLOMA COURSE
+-Which of the following in house training programmes are you interested in partIcipating in ? (minimum 2,000 teaching hours/three academic years experience are required to apply for the DELTA course)TEACHER DEVELOPMENT COURSE or DELTA COURSE

 PLEASE ANSWER THE FOLLOWING QUESTIONS:

-1) Please describe briefly your TEFL experience and total TEFL teaching hours to date: for your most significant and recent positions, briefly describe your duties, levels handled, werekly working hours, main coursebooks used and general level of job satisfaction.
+1) Please describe briefly your TEFL experience and total TEFL teaching hours to date: for your most significant and recent positions, briefly describe your duties, levels handled, weekly working hours, main coursebooks used and general level of job satisfaction.

 2) What do you consider your strengths as an EFL teacher?
 What weaknesses are you aware of in your teaching that you would like to overcome?